Will my course content display in the Blackboard app?

 - Subscribe to a thread

-Push notifications pop up on student's devices for the following events.
+Push notifications pop up on instructor devices for the following events in Ultra courses only.

-Students may see alerts from the school within courses on the app if the sender selected an option to show the announcement in courses and organizations.
+Alerts from the school may also show within Original courses if the sender selected an option to show the announcement in courses and organizations.

 In the activity stream, when a student dismisses a course announcement it's no longer accessible on the app on any device.
 When a student dismisses a system announcement, it's no longer accessible on the app on the specific device where the student dismissed the system announcement.

-Content items with due dates that do not appear in on the Due Dates page:
+These content items do not appear in Due Dates: